What Is HMO Insurance? Coverage, Pros and Cons

 Is HMO the Right Insurance Type for You?

-HMO plans work well for people who want lower monthly premiums and don't need flexibility in choosing providers.
-HMO plans are less suited for people with complex health needs or frequent specialist visits.
-Your budget, your health care habits and whether your preferred doctors are in-network all affect whether an HMO plan is the right choice.
+This option suits people who want lower monthly premiums and are comfortable with limited choice in providers.
+It may not be the best fit for those with complex health needs or frequent specialist visits.
+Your budget, how often you use care and whether your preferred doctors are in-network all factor into whether this plan makes sense.

 oneSign icon